Aurora Forecast & Space Weather

 Real-time Data Sources

-- NOAA Space Weather Prediction Center: Official space weather alerts, KP forecasts, and real-time Bz component data
+- NOAA Space Weather Prediction Center: Official space weather alerts, KP forecasts, and real-time Bz data

 - Aurora Service Europe: European Aurora forecasts